Cluedo (Australian game show): Legacy

 In 1995, series writer Ray Boseley confessed that the "television writing and earning money" was merely an "interesting diversion" from making his own passion projects.
 In 1998, The Age commented that Paull's presence at the Saab Le Meridien International Polo Tournament lent a "pleasant murder mystery feel to the day" while "mingling with the Toorak set and the landed gentry".
 That year, The Sydney Morning Herald suggested Nadine Gardner's guest appearance in the "truly woeful" show was a dark moment in her career alongside Prisoner, Neighbours, and All Together Now.
 Tony Cavanaugh, who had worked on the production team as writer and editor, retroactively described the show as "long-forgotten (and totally dreadful)".

 The 2022 podcast So You Want To Make A TV Show was the first time the Daddo brothers worked together since their Cluedo episode 30 years prior.
 That year, Paull remembered the show as "a delight from beginning to end" and having been "very successful" in Australia, while Prisoner Officers and Inmates magazine deemed Mrs. White one of Westmore's most recognised roles after Prisoner.
 Rewatching Cluedo in 2022 from "many year's vantage point" after having "almost nil recollection" of the guest role and being reminded by Prisoner Officers and Inmates magazine, Lynda Stoner thought her episode "holds up...well".

 Madeley saw the show's cancellation coincide with that of another show he fronted, daytime quiz Runway.
-For her role in the British series, Evening Standard thought Sudgen's appearance would negatively affect her chances of being asked to return for a revival of Are You Being Served?.
+For her role in the British series, Evening Standard thought Sugden's appearance would negatively affect her chances of being asked to return for a revival of Are You Being Served?.
 One of the panelists, journalist Clement Freud, subsequently wrote a full-page piece for The Times about his experience.
 In 1992, Callan admitted "people laugh when I tell them [I work for the show], but it pays the bills!".
 Grantham had starred in Cluedo as Colonel Mustard after having been charged for murder in the 80s, an irony brought up by The Sun's reporter at a press conference which angered the actor.
 Cluedo contestant Tony Slattery, who later turned down a successful show because he thought it was "crap” advised “I have no rules about what I would do but I would not do Cluedo again”.
 In 1993, Irish Examiner deemed Cluedo one of the "top draw programmes" by British Cluedo director John O'Regan, alongside Busman's Holiday while in 1995, The Corkman deemed Cluedo one of the "highly creditable programmes" of O'Regan's career, and in 2001 The Guardian suggested that shows like Cluedo, Sabotage and The Mole appealed to Leahy's "devious, darker edge".